 Setting a transfer value is a matter of judgement based on the information available on a range of factors at a specific point.
 It is not an exact science.
 Any one factor changing significantly will force a re-assessment of the situation.
 This can lead to pension transfer valuation movements (up or down).

 Final salary pension schemes tend to use the contributions they collect to buy a long term (safe) income.
 They use this income to pay pension benefits to those already retired while keeping a close eye on the profile of their future liabilities (those nearing retirement).
 To secure a safe, predictable income final salary pension scheme managers tend to buy UK Government Bonds (known as Gilts).

 In times of economic uncertainty, particularly when inflation is relatively low, investors tend to buy Gilts as they are perceived as a safe investment.
 This tends to force up the price of Gilts on the open market.

 Partially as a result of low Gilt yields and partially due to the methods used to calculate future liabilities many final salary pension schemes are in deficit.
-This means the sponsoring employer needs to invest more (sometimes substantially more) into the scheme to ensure future pension liabilities may be met.
-According to the Pension Protection Fund (in January 2015) from the 6,057, private sector final salary pension schemes surveyed 4,936 were in deficit.

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.
 Past performance is no guarantee of future returns.
 The value of your investment is not guaranteed and you may not get back the full amount invested.